Creating Accessible Content (WCAG 2.0 Conformance)

 By default, these elements and attributes are not directly available, though it is possible for the system administrator to add support for these values in the Table properties dialog box (see Adding Support for Additional HTML Elements and Attributes ).When adding a Table you can configure Table properties using the dialog.

 - The <caption> element is used to provide a visible caption for the table.
 Captions by default appear centred above the table, but can be positioned appropriately using CSS.
 The caption is programmatically associated with the table, thus it is a useful method for providing an introduction to content.

-- The <h3 class="summary"> element assists non-sighted users to more easily understand the information presented within a table, by providing a synopsis of what a sighted user can see.
+- The <summary> element assists non-sighted users to more easily understand the information presented within a table, by providing a synopsis of what a sighted user can see.
 This is particularly useful where complex or unconventional table layouts are used (this attribute is not displayed in the browser, it is only read out to assistive technologies).

 - The scope attribute of the <th> element is used to indicate whether a cell represents a header for a particular row, or for a particular column.
 A similar approach is to use the header and id attributes in complex tables, where data cells may be associated with one or more headers.

 You can then use the Cell propertires to choose whether the cell is a data or header cell and, if a header cell, whether it relates to a row or column or both: